ibm-cloud-docs/Backup/change-password.md

 {:support: data-reuse='support'}
 {:help: data-hd-content-type='help'}

-# Managing user name and password for the backup service
+# Managing user name and password for the Cloud Backup service
 {: #changePassword}

 Each {{site.data.keyword.backup_full}} service has an associated password that is used to access the vault within the Cloud Backup Portal.